^

 Cervical cancer.

-Diagnostics of the human papillomavirus infection
+Diagnostics papillomavirus infection

 Taking clinical material

-• Serological testing is not carried out.
+• Serological testing is not performed.

 What do need to examine?